fouric/lightning-cd/README.md

  - Comma moves up one directory
  - Space toggles the mode between search and normal
  - Semicolon quits Lightning
- - Single quote "does the right thing" on either the selected file or the first matching file
+ - Single quote "does the right thing" on either the selected file (normal mode) or the first matching file (search mode)
  - Double quote refreshes the file list
  - Question mark toggles the visibility of "hidden" files (defined by those matching hiddenFilesPattern in settings.py)